ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2020-03-31-cellular-sprites.md

 What piqued my interest is this idea of **emergence**, where new properties show up when discrete units interact with one another.
-I'd like to explore this idea further with Conway's Game of Life.
-It's a type of cellular automata with well-defined states and self-propagation.
+I'd like to explore this idea further with Conway's Game of Life,  a type of cellular automata with well-defined states and self-propagation.
 It is governed by four rules:
 * Overpopulation: if a living cell is surrounded by more than three living cells, it dies.
 * Stasis: if a living cell is surrounded by two or three living cells, it survives.